immunant/c2rust/README.md

 # Idiomize

-This is a refactoring tool for Rust programs, aimed at transforming automatically-generated Rust code into a more idiomatic style.
+This is a refactoring tool for Rust programs, aimed at removing unsafety from automatically-generated Rust code and transforming it into a more idiomatic style.

 ## Building